 Lewis, T. (2015).
 A Harvard psychiatrist says 3 things are the secret to real happiness.
 Retrieved here.

 Seligman, M. E. P. (2012).
 Flourish: A visionary new understanding of happiness and well-being.
-New York: Simon & Schuster.
+New York, NY: Simon & Schuster.